tanishkumar2003/Parsing/README.md

 Notes:
 - Your lexing code will feed the tokens into your parser, so a broken lexer can cause you to fail tests related to parsing.
-- In grammars given below, the syntax matching tokens (lexical representation) is used instead of the token name.
+- In the grammars given below, the syntax matching tokens (lexical representation) are used instead of the token name.
 For example, the grammars below will use `(` instead of `Tok_LParen`.

 ## Part 2: Parsing MicroCaml Expressions

-In this part, you will implement `parse_expr`, which takes a stream of tokens and outputs as AST for the input expression of type `expr`.
+In this part, you will implement `parse_expr`, which takes a stream of tokens and outputs an AST for the input expression of type `expr`.
 Put all of your parser code in [parser.ml](./parser.ml) in accordance with the signature found in [parser.mli](./parser.mli).

 We present a quick overview of `parse_expr` first, then the definition of AST types it should return, and finally the grammar it should parse.

 ### `parse_expr`
 - **Type:** `token list -> token list * expr`
 - **Description:** Takes a list of tokens and returns an AST representing the MicroCaml expression corresponding to the given tokens, along with any tokens left in the token list.
-- **Exceptions:** Raise `InvalidInputException` if the input fails to parse i.e does not match the MicroCaml expression grammar.
+- **Exceptions:** Raise `InvalidInputException` if the input fails to parse i.e, does not match the MicroCaml expression grammar.
 - **Examples** (more below):
   ```ocaml
   parse_expr [Tok_Int(1); Tok_Add; Tok_Int(2)] =  Binop (Add, (Int 1), (Int 2))